poshaughnessy/peteroshaughnessy.com/src/content/posts/2026-02-01-ai-ethics-safety-the-only-way-is-ethics.md

 The UK government also has a [Responsible AI Toolkit](https://www.gov.uk/government/collections/responsible-ai-toolkit).

-### 3. Use a multi-vendor strategy
+### 3. Practise restraint

-Especially given the volatility of the AI race, a multi-vendor strategy feels like a very good idea, to reduce lock-in to specific companies.
-Copilot at least allows us to choose from different model providers.
+The energy requirements for _using_ AI may be relatively small, but we should remember that using them makes us part of the full lifecycle of these models, which includes the [huge energy requirements for training them](https://www.theguardian.com/technology/2025/dec/18/2025-ai-boom-huge-co2-emissions-use-water-research-finds).
+So we should be conscious about our use of LLMs and consider when we need to use them.

+Unfortunately, many digital products are [switching AI features on by default, with no easy way to opt out](https://www.orfonline.org/expert-speak/no-option-to-opt-out-the-environmental-impact-of-mandatory-ai-integration).
+We should stand against this and request that products we use have appropriate AI user controls.

 ### 4. Favour safer models

-We can also keep an eye on model safety assessments and favour the safer ones.
+We can keep an eye on model safety assessments and favour the safer ones.

 The [AI Safety Index report](https://futureoflife.org/ai-safety-index-winter-2025/) from the Future of Life Institute showed Anthropic and OpenAI models scored the highest for safety.
 None of the models they tested achieved higher than a C+ grade though.

 ### 5. Consider open source models

-To avoid funding and fuelling the "race to AGI", we can consider making more use of open source and open weight models.
+To avoid funding and fuelling the "race to AGI", we should consider making more use of open source and open weight models.

 Strictly speaking, to comply with the [Open Source Initiative's definition of open source models](https://opensource.org/ai/open-source-ai-definition), they should include the full training dataset and the complete source code used to train the model.
 There's actually [only 5 models that comply with that definition](https://opensource.org/ai).
 So most of the models people call 'open source' are really just 'open weight', but that can still have the advantages of [being able to run them on our own infrastructure, build redundancy, and further avoid vendor lock-in](https://www.businessinsider.com/europe-ai-startup-mistral-edge-over-silicon-valley-not-american-2026-1).